dannythehacker/moon-stealer/README.md

 ## Based on WASP Stealer.

-## ⚠️ Do not remove Moon.jpg or it will give you an error, even if your going to send it to someone keep the Moon.jpg file. ⚠️
+### ⚠ Note: Do not remove Moon.jpg or it will give you an error, even if your going to send it to someone keep the Moon.jpg file. ⚠

 <p align="center">
   <kbd>